megwil/au-privacy-policy/au-privacy_policy.md

 - (**Provider Devices**) devices operated by employees of Provider’s business; and
 - (**Paper Files**) printed paper and [third party] archival storage services.

 `Guidance` Delete anything that doesn’t apply to the provider’s business, and edit where required.
+It may also be helpful if you name specific storage service providers you use.

 #### security measures